A new day, a new day’s work.

 For this reason, Antonio always ended the prayer with “Gracias,” not “Amen.”

 Andrea asked Antonio about his day and about the field, though the two were one in the same.
 Then, that day, routine ended.
 A ringing phone snatched Andrea from the table.
-There was a hole in a neighbor’s fence and several cattle we’re missing.
+There was a hole in a neighbor’s fence and several goats were missing.